 <?php echo "mod_rewrite does not work"; ?>

 Now use your web browser to load testing.php.
 If you see “mod_rewrite works” your server has a working mod_rewrite instance.
-If you see anything else, including an internal server error, your server is not properly configured for mod rewrite.
+If you see anything else, including an internal server error, your server is not configured correctly for mod_rewrite.

 Since in Windows 8.1, the Window+S key is used for search, it overrides OneNote screenshot shortcut.
 For now, you can manually set a shortcut key to Windows + A for OneNote screenshot.
 You’ll have to change the shortcut key through your registry.
 (Note: Unintended changes in your registry can cause problems, so make sure you follow these instructions exactly.)